 - Download our Moving to Munich Guide (PDF)

-City living in Munich
+Job market in Munich

-Family-friendly suburbs in Munich
+Work culture in Munich

 Read more of Phil's (a New Zealand expat) thoughts on expat life in Munich.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Munich.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance.